War of Attrition: Aftermath

-Soviet medal The medal says Москва-Каир (Moscow-Cairo).
+Soviet medal issued to Soviet military personnel who served in Egypt during the War of Attrition.
+The medal says Москва-Каир (Moscow-Cairo).

 Various historians have commented on the war with differing opinions.
 Chaim Herzog notes that Israel withstood the battle and adapted itself to a "hitherto alien type of warfare."
 Ze'ev Schiff notes that though Israel suffered losses, she was still able to preserve her military accomplishments of 1967 and that despite increased Soviet involvement, Israel had stood firm.

 Simon Dunstan wrote that Israel was successful in continuing to hold the Bar Lev Line and forcing the Egyptians to come to the negotiating table, although the war had sapped Israeli morale.
 However, he claimed that the war's conclusion "led to a dangerous complacency within the Israeli High Command about the resolve of the Egyptian armed forces and the strength of the Bar-Lev Line" while the Egyptians saw the war as a great victory in spite of their heavy casualties and the mauling their air defenses had sustained, becoming confident in their ability to counter Israel's air power.

 Gideon Remez and Isabella Ginor consider the war to have been a defeat for Israel, arguing that Israel was compelled to accept the ceasefire because Soviet air defenses were downing Israel's F-4 Phantoms at an unsustainable rate.
 They argued that Egypt's blatant violation of the ceasefire by moving SAM batteries into the canal zone after the war's end without response was a sign of Israel's failure.
 They consider the lopsided Israeli victory over the Soviets in Operation Rimon 20 as having enabled Israel to accept the ceasefire without losing face, with that battle and illustrious tactical exploits by Israeli ground troops being used to claim victory.

 Soviet-born Israeli researcher Boris Dolin also considers the war to have been an Israeli defeat due to the effectiveness of Soviet SAM batteries against Israel's Phantom fleet: "Contrary to the official version, the ceasefire was not an Israeli victory over Egypt.
 Quite the opposite, it was an expression of Israeli defeat at the hands of an effective and determined Soviet force.
 Facing the crushing power of the Soviet Union, Israel could only display relatively limited capabilities.
 We found ourselves up against a giant, and without a real military solution."